nickfargo/state/README.md

 <a name="concepts--inheritance--inheriting-states-across-prototypes" href="#concepts--inheritance--inheriting-states-across-prototypes" />
 #### Inheriting states across prototypes

-The examples so far have created stateful objects by applying the `state()` function directly to the object.
-Consider now the case of an object that inherits from a stateful prototype.
+Since the opening introductory code sample, the examples we’ve looked at have created stateful objects by applying the `state()` function directly to the object.
+Let’s consider now the case of an object that inherits from a stateful prototype.

 ```javascript
 function Person () {}